 , which is the same plot on a larger scale.
 Truth in Television

-, as those who have ever had an argument with a sibling or roommate can attest to.
+, as those who have ever had an argument with a sibling, roommate, or Soviet Bloc can attest to.

 open/close all folders

 Anime and Manga

 - Mai-HiME, less because of any dislike between the characters than because Akira has a secret to keep from Takumi.
 Thus, Akira uses a curtain to separate the room, rather than a line.

 - Suiseiseki in Rozen Maiden, who initially dislikes Jun, draws an obviously biased one in his room.

 - Neon Genesis Evangelion: While there was no actual line drawn, Asuka tells Shinji that the door between two rooms is "the impenetrable wall of Jericho, Third Child.
 Take one step over this line and you'll be a dead man."
 Given that in the story from the Bible, the wall of Jericho fell at the sound of a trumpet, many fans perceived this as a come on.
 This is helped by the fact that Asuka herself breaks the line after a bathroom trip, lying next to Shinji instead of returning to her room.
 Whether she did it on purpose or unconsciously is up to debate.